-- THE CURRENT GLOBAL FINANCIAL CRISIS CAN BE EXPECTED TO HEIGHTEN CURRENCY EXCHANGE RISKS In periods of financial turmoil, capital can move quickly out of regions that are perceived to be more vulnerable to the effects of the crisis than others with sudden and severely adverse consequences to the currencies of those regions.
+- THE RECENT GLOBAL FINANCIAL CRISIS CAN BE EXPECTED TO HEIGHTEN CURRENCY EXCHANGE RISKS In periods of financial turmoil, capital can move quickly out of regions that are perceived to be more vulnerable to the effects of the crisis than others with sudden and severely adverse consequences to the currencies of those regions.
 In addition, governments around the world, including the United States government and governments of other major world currencies, have recently made, and may be expected to continue to make, very significant interventions in their economies, and sometimes directly in their currencies.
 Such interventions affect currency exchange rates globally and, in particular, the value of the Component Currencies relative to the U.S. dollar.
 Further interventions, other government actions or suspensions of actions, as well as other changes in government economic policy or other financial or economic events affecting the currency markets, may cause currency exchange rates to fluctuate sharply in the future, which could have a material adverse effect on the value of the notes and your return on your investment in the notes at maturity. - NO INTEREST OR DIVIDEND PAYMENTS OR VOTING RIGHTS As a holder of the notes, you will not receive interest payments, and you will not have voting rights or rights to receive cash dividends or other distributions or other rights that holders of securities composing any of the Component Indices would have. - LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
-JPMSI intends to offer to purchase the notes in the secondary market but is not required to do so.
+JPMS intends to offer to purchase the notes in the secondary market but is not required to do so.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the notes easily.
-Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMSI is willing to buy the notes. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as calculation agent and hedging our obligations under the notes.
-In performing these duties, the economic interests of the calculation agent and other affiliates of ours are potentially adverse to your interests as an investor in the notes. - MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to the level of the Component Indices and the Exchange Rates on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including: - the expected volatility of the Component Indices and the Exchange Rates; - the time to maturity of the notes; - the dividend rate on the equity securities underlying the Component Indices; - interest and yield rates in the market generally; - correlation (or lack thereof) between Component Indices, between Exchange Rates and between Component Indices and Exchange Rates: - suspension or disruption of market trading in any or all of the Component Currencies or the U.S. dollar; - a variety of economic, financial, political, regulatory or judicial events; and - our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes. - MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to the level of the Component Indices and the Exchange Rates on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including: - the expected volatility of the Component Indices and the Exchange Rates; - the time to maturity of the notes; - the dividend rates on the equity securities underlying the Component Indices; - interest and yield rates in the market generally as well as in the markets of the equity securities underlying the Component Indices; - correlation (or lack thereof) between Component Indices, between Exchange Rates and between Component Indices and Exchange Rates: - · suspension or disruption of market trading in any or all of the Component Currencies or the U.S. dollar; - a variety of economic, financial, political, regulatory and judicial events; and - our creditworthiness, including actual or anticipated downgrades in our credit ratings.